-If you are in need of food during the COVID-19 crisis, for yourself or for your family, there are local, state, and federal resources available to you both in the short- and long-term.
+If you are in need of food for yourself or for your family, there are local, state, and federal resources available to you both in the short- and long-term.
 Click on one of the links below, or scroll down to see more detailed information.

 - Food Resources List